🚨 The AKS and FMV Pitfall: Why Free Space is a Felony Risk

 Defining Fair Market Value (FMV) and Avoiding the Pitfall

-The most common mistake founders make is using their own Base Rent as the FMV rate for a sublease with a related party.
-This often results in a non-compliant rate because it fails to account for:
+Founders often use their own Base Rent as the FMV rate for a sublease with a related party.
+This fails to account for:

 Practical Application: License Agreements